Directory

 Modifying or Changing Physical MAC addresses Could be used to impersonate another user in the domain or present themselves as a duplicate MAC on the same LAN, which would cause service problems for the user being duplicated.
 A hacker could also transmit rules and Ethernet frames to that address, which would cause errors for everyone on the network.

-Internet Connection Sharing Could allow computers to be infected by malware or allow a hacker to directly access your computer and get a look at your data.
+Internet Connection Sharing Could allow computers to be infected by malware or allow a hacker to directly access your computer and look at your data.

 Non-approved Operating Systems Could cause spontaneous shutdowns and loss of data, as well as, allow computers on the network to be infected by malware.